MilenaM06/Rent-A-Car-App/README.md

 ## Overview

 The **Rent-a-Car App** is a web-based vehicle rental platform developed for the **Web Programming** course at the **Faculty of Technical Sciences, Novi Sad**.
-Built using **JAX-RS REST** (backend) and **Vue.js** (frontend), the app allows users to browse and book vehicles of their choice.
+It is built using **JAX-RS REST** (backend) and **Vue.js** (frontend).
+The app allows users to browse and book vehicles of their choice.
 The system supports three user roles: customers, managers, and administrators.
 The class diagram is available [here](https://github.com/MilenaM06/Rent-A-Car-App/blob/main/classDiagram/model-class-diagram.jpg).
 The application demo can be downloaded [here]( https://github.com/MilenaM06/Rent-A-Car-App/blob/main/preview/final_demo/demo.mkv).

 ## Key Features

 ### General (for all users):
 - Browse companies
 ![Browse companies](https://github.com/MilenaM06/Rent-A-Car-App/blob/main/preview/final_pages/common/home.png)
-- Browse vehicles listed by the company
+- View vehicles listed by the company
 ![Browse vehicles](https://github.com/MilenaM06/Rent-A-Car-App/blob/main/preview/final_pages/common/selectedRentACar.png)

 ### Non-Registered Users: